ivanhofer/sveltekit-typescript-showcase/README.md

 > https://kit.svelte.dev/docs/hooks

 The `src/hooks.ts` file can export four functions.
-The type of these functions has same name like the function and get's exported from `@sveltejs/kit`.
+The type of these functions have the same name like the function and get exported from `@sveltejs/kit`.

 ```ts
 import type { ExternalFetch, GetSession, Handle, HandleError } from '@sveltejs/kit'